nazlishahi/MusicPlayer/README.md

 - The music library screen shows song information and highlights the current song without interaction initially.
 - The music library is accessed from a dropdown menu on the player screen.
 - Designed to support both light and dark modes, and portrait/landscape orientations.
-- Handles edge cases, such as no files available to play, with appropriate error messages.
+- Handles edge cases, such as no files available to play, with an appropriate error message.

 ## Trade-offs, Technical Decisions, and Assumptions

 ### Trade-offs
 1. **Custom View for Music Player Screen**:
     - Allows for custom UI components and app-specific functionality.
-    - Requires additional customization for future features (e.g., progress bar, artwork, shuffle).
+    - Requires additional customization for future features (e.g., song progress bar, artwork, shuffle).
     - The benefits outweigh the drawbacks for current and future flexibility.
 2. **Music Library Access**:
     - Accessed through the menu item, hiding the ActionBar on the library screen to avoid redundancy.